Lekh (film): Plot

 In Present, Ronak arrives at a Marriage in India from Canada.
-She and her friends remember a boy called Rajveer (Gurnam Bhullar) who was in love with Ronak when they were in Class 11 at Maharaja Ranjeet Singh School.
-Ronak's friend invites him to come to her marriage.
+She and her friends remember a boy called Rajveer (Gurnam Bhullar) who was in love with Ronak when they were in Class 11 at Maharaja Ranjeet Singh School and Ronak's friend invites him to come to her marriage.
 Film goes back to Ronak's School days in 2010 when Rajveer is asking his dad to buy a Bicycle for him to which his father (Kaka Kautki) agrees.
 Rajveer starts going to school on his bicycle but soon falls in love with Ronak (Tania) who is his classmate at school.
-Rajveer intentionally punctures his cycle everyday to travel on Van to sit with Ronak.
-Soon both fall in love with each other.
+Rajveer intentionally punctures his cycle everyday to travel on Van to sit with Ronak and soon both fall in love with each other.
 They make a plan to go to watch Mel Karade Rabba, a Punjabi movie.
 But on the day, Rajveer is absent from school.
 He never comes back to school.
 Ronak discovers that Rajveer and his Father left the village for another place.
 In Present, Ronak discovers that Rajveer left the wedding ceremony after learning that she was there.
 Ronak arrives at her home and discovers that all of his plants are dead to which she is very disappointed.
 Her family calls a Florist to re-decorate the garden.
 To Ronak's surprise, that florist is Rajveer.
 Ronak goes to Rajveer's home to meet him where she asks him why did he not come to school after promising to go to watch the movie.
 Rajveer tells that his father died on that day and his maternal family took him to Rajasthan.
 Rajveer also tells that he came to school on 14 February 2012 where he saw Ronak receiving flowers from another boy.
 Ronak tells him that boy was her friend's Saabi's boyfriend not her.
 After learning about this misunderstanding both Rajveer and Ronak cry.
 Ronak spends few days at Rajveer's home and leaves.
 She calls her husband (Ammy Virk) from Canada and tells him the situation.
 Her husband allows to live with Rajveer and file for divorce with him.
 Ronak returns to Rajveer and tells him about conversation with his husband but tells Rajveer that she that it was injustice to divorce his husband after realizing how much he loved her.
 Then, Ronak asks Rajveer to move on because if she can find a person who loves her so much, he can also find a girl who loves her so much.
 Ronak returns to Canada and Rajveer starts living a normal and positive life.
 The movie ends on a positive note.